momentum-mod/discord-bot/README.md

 1. Clone the repo using Git CLI
 2. Navigate to the root folder: `cd discord-bot`
-3. Make the script executable: `chmod +x runDocker.sh`
+3. Make the script executable: `chmod +x buildAndRunDocker.sh`
-4. Make a folder called config in the root directory called config: `mkdir config`
+4. Make a folder called config in the root directory: `mkdir config`
 5. Navigate to the folder: `cd config`
 6. Create and fill out the following files: